-We offer unique courses that explore Moroccan Language, History, and Culture with an in-depth and hands-on approach.
-Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.
+We offer unique courses that explore Moroccan Language, history, and culture with an in-depth and hands-on approach.
+Our world-class professors and course options at prestigious local institutions enhance your academic experience and provide you with new perspectives each day in class.

-You will create your own academic experience by selecting from the following required and optional program components:
+Create your own academic experience by selecting from the following required and optional program components:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 Université Mohammed Vwww.um5a.ac.ma

 Named after the former King of Morocco, the Université Mohammed V was founded in 1957 after Moroccan independence as the country's first modern university.
 IES Abroad Rabat students with advanced-level proficiency in Arabic or French may enroll in courses taught in these languages in the Faculty of Letters and Humanities of the University Mohammed V - Agdal.